fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

 _Figure: Power spectrum for channel MEG0741_

 We can see that the powerspectrum ranges from 0 to 150 Hz, which is due to the data being downsampled from 1100 to 300 Hz and the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) is 1/2 times the sampling rate.
-We can also see the effect of the [anti-aliassing filter](https://en.wikipedia.org/wiki/Aliasing) around 140 Hz, which was applied prior to downsampling.
+We can also see the effect of the [anti-aliasing filter](https://en.wikipedia.org/wiki/Aliasing) around 140 Hz, which was applied prior to downsampling.

 Furthermore, we see clear peaks at 50, 100 and 150 Hz, corresponding to the line-noise and its [harmonics](https://en.wikipedia.org/wiki/Harmonic).
 There is quite some low-frequency noise below 5 Hz (which would probably be way less if we would have worked with the artifact-cleaned data).
 There is an alpha peak around 10 Hz, and not really a peak but rather a "shoulder" at 25 Hz, corresponding to the beta band.

 If we would want to continue all subsequent analysis with the power converted to decibel, we could use the **[ft_math](/reference/ft_math)** function to convert the `powspctrm` field to dB.
 That function can also be used to do mathematical operations on data structures, such as computing the difference between ERPs or computing the ratio between powerspectra.
 The following implements the dB transformation: